wurthless-elektroniks/RGH1.3/readme.md

 if the boot fails early.
 This method isn't bulletproof by any stretch of the imagination, and it can take 30 seconds or more before the system boots, but it will typically succeed within 10-15 seconds.

-The easiest way to tell if your system needs this workaround is to see how it cooperates either with RGH1.2 or RGH1.3.
-If, for a given power cycle, it does not boot within 20 attempts on RGH1.2 or one minute on RGH1.3, but it works eventually if you power cycle the system enough times, it will need this workaround.
+There are two ways to tell if your system needs this workaround.
+On one given power cycle, if you get this behavior, but on another power cycle the system boots, then you'll need to use `badjasper`.
+- The system never successfully glitches for one given power cycle (20+ attempts for both RGH1.2 and RGH3)
+- On RGH1.3, a single red light blinks on the Ring of Light (see blink codes below)

-**When using badjasper/badfalcon and your system bootloops for way too long and you want to power the system off, hold the Power button and it should instantly power down.**
+**When using badjasper/badfalcon and your system bootloops for way too long and you want to power the system off, hold the Power button and it should instantly power down.** As a quality of life improvement, you can also hold the power button down for five seconds on both `badjasper` and normal ECCs and the system will immediately power off.

 ## Ring of Light blink codes